SamuelStentz/ReelMaps_HackGT19/README.md

 # ReelMaps_HackGT19
 Hack GT 2019:
-Bringing the places and landmarks which brought you your favorite films to life in an interactive, mobile experience.
+Bringing the places where your favorite films were made to you!
+Includes an interactive, mobile experience.

 Abhinav Tirath: atirath6@gatech.edu
 Matt Quan: mquan6@gatech.edu